 In a traditional school setting, kids follow a particular schedule to learn various things.
 The schedule becomes much more flexible in a homeschooling setting.

-However, some states do require the parents to keep a record in order to meet the state requirements.
-For working parents, morning and evening time is a good alternative to daytime learning and can easily fill in the hours.
+However, some states do require the parents to keep a record to meet the state requirements.
+Morning and evening are a good alternative to daytime learning for working parents and can easily fill in the hours.
 According to The Everything Guide To Homeschooling by Sherri Linsenbach, the actual time that must be spent on core skills like Language Arts, Social Studies, Math and Science are:

 - Preschool and Kindergarten: 30-60 minutes per day